Southern Ridges: Sembcorp Forests of Giants

 Sembcorp Industries has donated $1 million to the Garden City Fund, an NParks charity, to set up an arboretum – a living gallery of giant tree species – for education and research, and to fund green educational programmes to benefit the community.
 This is part of efforts to enhance biodiversity within urban areas.
 These trees are native to the rainforests of the region and include some of the world's tallest species.
 For example, Koompassia excelsa (tualang) and Shorea faguetiana (Damar Siput) have been recorded at heights of 88 m.
 Accompanying these grand trees are also other emergent species with heights from 50 m to 80 m tall, where the typical mature rainforest canopy reaches.

-Topographical contours and features at the Southern Ridges are exploited and designed for an assemblage of large native trees, creating a most impressive sight amidst the ridges of Telok Blangah and Mount Faber.
-A subsidiary collection of forest trees with large foliage is also planned to be interspersed in between the Sembcorp Forest of Giants collection to serve as interesting visual points.
+Topographical contours and features at the Southern Ridges are designed for an assemblage of large native trees amidst the ridges of Telok Blangah and Mount Faber.
+A subsidiary collection of forest trees with large foliage is planned to be interspersed within the Sembcorp Forest of Giants collection.